ihabunek/toot/README.rst

 Authentication
 --------------

-Before tooting, you need to login to a Mastodon instance:
+Before tooting, you need to login to a Mastodon instance.

+If you don't use two factor authentication you can log in directly from the command line:

 .. code-block::

     toot login

-**Two factor authentication** is supported experimentally, instead of ``login``, you should instead run ``login_2fa``:
+You will be asked to chose an instance_ and enter your credentials.

+If you do use **two factor authentication**, you need to log in through your browser:

 .. code-block::

-    toot login_2fa
+    toot login_browser

-You will be asked to chose an instance_ and enter your credentials.
+You will be redirected to your Mastodon instance to log in and authorize toot to access your account, and will be given an **authorization code** in return which you need to enter to log in.

 .. _instance: https://github.com/tootsuite/documentation/blob/master/Using-Mastodon/List-of-Mastodon-instances.md